Bakek-lang/Bakek-lang/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm Henrik - a front-end development student at Noroff.
+I'm Henrik - a frontend developer

 ## Languages I Speak 🗣️